Tourism and Recreation - Master's degree

 *The group of citizens of other countries paying the same fees as EU citizens includes: citizens of other European countries, of all countries in the North and South America, the Caribbean as well as citizens of Armenia, Azerbaijan, Georgia, Kazakhstan, Kyrgyzstan, Mongolia, Russia, Tajikistan, Turkmenistan and Uzbekistan.

-Order of the Chancellor about the feesPobierz
+Order of the Rector about feesPobierz

 Director of International Marketing and Recruitment